 “One small step for a man, one giant leap for mankind.”

 This sentence is synonymous with American history, as they are the first words spoken by a man, Neil Armstrong, on the surface of the moon.
-The 50th anniversary of the historic moon landing will be celebrated worldwide on July 20, 2019.
+The 50th anniversary of the historic moon landing was celebrated worldwide on July 20, 2019.